ZwerOxotnik/cc-template/readme.md

 This template for mod developers to simplify filtering of commands and gives ability to turn on/off commands via map settings.

-This template requires "zk-lib" mod only for localization.
-You can remove the dependency and put your locales.
+This template requires "[zk-lib](https://github.com/ZwerOxotnik/zk-lib)" mod for localization only.
+You can remove the dependency and put your own locales.

 ## Features